 Instance Name

-The custom name of the CLB instance.
+Enter a name for the CLB instance.

 You can create an Internet-facing CLB instance or an internal-facing CLB instance based on your business requirements.
 The system allocates a public or private IP address to the CLB instance based on the specified instance type.
 In this example, Internet is selected.